Scholarship Frequently Asked Questions

 - How are scholarship awards disbursed to the students account?

-One half of your award will be applied for the Fall semester and, provided you maintain the required GPA and any other scholarship requirements, the second half of your award will be applied to your account for the Spring semester.
-For instance, if you receive a scholarship award in the amount of $1,000, then $500 will be applied to your account for the Fall semester, and $500 will be applied to your account for the Spring semester.
+One half of your award will be applied for the fall semester and provided you maintain the required GPA for the fall semester, along with any other scholarship requirements, the second half of your award will be applied to your account for the Spring semester.
+For example, if you receive a scholarship award in the amount of $500, one half, or $250 will be applied to your account for the fall semester, and the second half, $250, will be applied to your account for the spring semester.
 You will need to apply for a scholarship each year you plan to attend Cecil.

 - Who selects scholarship recipients?